 When I moved to secondary school in a different town, I was faced by cruel kids speaking at me in a racist ‘Chinese’ accent.
 I felt compelled to use my most British accent — funnily enough, it’s just my accent.
 Then, they called me posh, and made a whole story up for me that I was a boarding school kid.
 When I applied for a degree in fashion journalism, I was sent an English aptitude test.
 Nobody else on my course had been.
 These microaggressions and discriminations are a result of white privilege, and white people being blind to others’ experiences.
 Why are people of colour constantly being held to higher standards than those who are white?

 And on the flip side, after news of Ahmaud Arbery broke just a week ago, I felt… saddened?
 Deflated?
 I felt something after floods of white people took to sharing an Instagram post to their Stories, and saying nothing more.
 Box ticked, job done, they’ve shown they are Not Racist.
 Meanwhile, people of colour are told to either stop being attention-seeking and loud, or called out for not speaking out enough.
 A double entendre.
 It’s a double-edged sword, in many ways, for PoC must rally the help of white allies in order to be heard.
 Can you see the problem?
-In order to eradicate racism, we must be vigilant to behaviours of those around us, and we should all work to be and do better.
+In order to eradicate racism, we must be vigilant to behaviours of those around us and active in calling them out and encouraging them to be anti-racist.
+We should all work to be and do better.
 I could do better.
 I will do better, in the future.

 We must continue to confront and challenge both actions and words that target people of colour, even subtly.
 Especially when it is subtle.
 Of course this is a nuanced issue at its core and I’ll put my hands up and say, ‘no not everything is rooted in racism’, but more often than not, it is.
 Without even knowing it, many of us have been conditioned to think in a particular way, not paying a second thought to how several people can experience one scenario in myriad wats.
 Even as a woman of colour myself, I recognise the privilege I hold a) living in the UK (… apparently!), b) having light skin, c) being bilingual, d) being educated… I could go on.